Hkey1/async-queue/README.md

 Async Queue (Throttler).
 For rate limiting.
 For example, you use an external API and the number of requests per second is limited there.

-* Uses very fast algorithms for storage.
+* Fast: Uses very fast algorithms for storage (BinHeap).
 The complexity of the any operations is no more log(n);
+* Simple to use
 * Can calculate remains time and limits usage
 * Can use priority
-* Simple
 * Can abort items in Queue

 ## Usage
 ```js